TurtlewareAU/homelab-docs/Homelab/HashiCorp - Vault/Setup a new policy.md

 Creating a new Token for the policy above.

-I used the auth token create end point
+I used the auth token create end point which is `http://servername:8200/v1/`

 ![](postman-create-token.png)